Edinburgh Cities of Literature Conference 2024 Programme

 14:30-16:30

-Future Tense with Edinburgh International Book Festival: Edinburgh Futures Institute
+Future Tense with Edinburgh International Book Festival and Utopia Lab: Edinburgh Futures Institute

-Join Edinburgh International Book Festival in their new home, the Edinburgh Futures Institute, for a discussion around literary festivals and their role as part of a City of Literature.
-We’ll also take part in a Utopia Lab with EFI Creative Projects Manager Jennifer Williams, who invites us to imagine what our cities might look like in the next 20, or even 200 years.
+Join Edinburgh International Book Festival in their new home at Edinburgh Futures Institute, for a discussion around literary festivals and their role as part of a City of Literature.
+We’ll also take part in a Utopia Lab with Jennifer Williams, Creative Projects Manager at Edinburgh Futures Institute, who invites us to imagine what our cities might look like in the next 20, or even 200 years.

 OPTIONAL ACTIVITY